2017–18 North American winter: Early January blizzard

 A severe blizzard caused disruption along the Eastern United States in the first few days of the new year.
 It provided snow in municipalities that do not often receive and therefore are not accustomed to handling winter precipitation, such as Georgia and Florida, and accumulated over 2 ft of snow in New England, the Mid-Atlantic states, and Eastern Canada.
 The storm started on January 3, 2018, moving rapidly to the northeast, after which time the system moved east, causing great snowfall.
 The storm was also dubbed as a "historic bomb cyclone".

 The blizzard produced snowfall and other forms of frozen precipitation across much of the United States Eastern Seaboard.
 As of the WPC's fifth winter storm summary, the highest official snowfall amount recorded is 17.0 in in Cape May Court House, New Jersey; however, a snowfall total of 52 cm was reported in Bathurst, New Brunswick.
 Freezing rain totals peaked at 0.5 in in Brunswick, Georgia and near Folkston, Georgia.
 At least twenty-two fatalities were attributed to the storm, including at least eight car accident-related deaths.
 At least 4,020 flights were cancelled across the United States, with a majority of cancellations caused by the extensive winter storm.
 Insurers estimate that claims relating to coastal flooding from the storm will be more than those from snow-related damage.

+Early January West Coast cyclone & floods

+A strong low-pressure system and cold front developed off the coast of California on January 5, 2018.
+The system moved onto the mainland on January 8, bringing heavy rain to Southern California and prompting mandatory evacuations in parts of Los Angeles, Santa Barbara, and Ventura counties, over potential mudslides in areas affected by wildfires.
+The storm intensified on the following day, with at least 4 in of rain falling over the two-day period, before ending on January 9, causing several major mudflows.

+Approximately 163 people were hospitalized with various injuries, including four in critical condition.
+The disaster occurred one month after a series of major wildfires.
+The conflagrations devastated steep slopes, which caused loss of vegetation and destabilization of the soil and greatly facilitated subsequent mudflows.
+The mudflows caused at least $177 million (2018 USD) in property damage, and cost at least $7 million in emergency responses and another $43 million (2018 USD) to clean up.

-Mid-January winter storms
+January winter storms

+First storm (January 12–13)

-In mid-January, two winter storms caused widespread disruption across the eastern half of the United States.
-The first one spread a swath of snow and ice across the northern parts of the Ohio Valley and New England, as a strong cold front pushed through the regions with a developing low.
+A large winter storm complex spread a swath of snow and ice across the northern parts of the Ohio Valley and New England, as a strong cold front pushed through the regions with a developing low.
 Several locations received up to a quarter inch of ice while others observed over 1 ft of snow.